Trent Richardson

-Trenton Jamond Richardson (born July 10, 1990) is an American football running back for the Caudillos de Chihuahua of Fútbol Americano de México.
-He played college football for the University of Alabama, was recognized as an All-American, and was a member of two BCS National Championship teams.
-Considered the top running back prospect for the 2012 NFL Draft, Richardson was considered by some as the best running back prospect since Adrian Peterson, and was selected third overall by the Cleveland Browns.
+Trenton Jamond Richardson (born July 10, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, where he was recognized as a unanimous All-American and was a member of two BCS National Championship teams.

+Considered the top running back prospect for the 2012 NFL draft, Richardson was considered by some as the best running back prospect since Adrian Peterson, and was selected third overall by the Cleveland Browns.
 After being traded away from the Browns to the Indianapolis Colts during his second season, his production saw a massive decline.
 Having been out of the NFL after five seasons, he is sometimes considered one of the biggest draft busts in league history.
-He played for the Birmingham Iron of the Alliance of American Football in 2019 and led the league with 12 rushing touchdowns.
+He played for the Birmingham Iron of the Alliance of American Football in 2019 and led the league with 12 total touchdowns.

-Early years
+Early life

 Richardson was born in Pensacola, Florida.
 He played football at Escambia High School Richardson finished his senior season with 2,100 yards on 228 carries scoring 25 touchdowns.
 In a game against Milton High School in September 2008, Richardson rushed for 419 yards on 29 carries and scored six touchdowns, a performance that earned him a selection as the first ESPN RISE National Football Player of the Week.
 As a junior, Richardson also reached the 400-yard plateau, as he ran for 407 yards in his opening game against Tate High School.
 He finished his junior season (8 games) with 1,390 yards and 13 touchdowns, and received FSWA All-State 5A second team honors.
 He sat out his second year due to an injury.
 He made the FSWA 5A All-State First Team as a senior, and was named 5A Florida Player of the Year and a finalist for the 2008 Mr. Football.
 Richardson also received consensus All-American honors and was named to the Orlando Sentinels All Southern Team (Florida).

 Richardson also lettered in track & field at Escambia.
 In 2008, he captured a regional title in the 100-meter dash (10.81 s) and placed 5th at the state meet with a time of 10.9 seconds (World-class sprinter Jeff Demps won the event).
 He owned a personal-best time of 10.5 seconds in the 100 meters.
 In addition, he also participated in the long jump event and had a best-mark of 6.55 meters.

 Richardson was frequently compared to Emmitt Smith, who also starred at Escambia (1987 graduate), but his physique and running style are more similar to Earl Campbell.
 Richardson also drew comparisons to Michael Turner and O. J. Simpson.
 Considered a five-star recruit by Rivals.com, Richardson was listed as the No. 2 running back prospect in the nation (behind only Bryce Brown).
 He chose Alabama over Florida, Florida State, and LSU, among others.